kletobias/kletobias.github.io/_projects/Chapter_5_1-5_13.md

 root *
 ```

-#### Making sense of the structure of file '/etc/passwd'
+#### Making sense of the structure of file `/etc/passwd`

-- The *Password* column only tells, if a password is set for the user.
+- The `Password` column only tells, if a password is set for the user.
 It will display an 'x', if one is stored in the `/etc/shadow` file.
-- *uid* is the user id.
+- `uid` is the user id.
-- *gid* is the group id.
+- `gid` is the group id.
-- *Description* can be added as an option when using the `useradd` command, it is option `useradd ... -c 'description of this user.' ...`
+- `Description` can be added as an option when using the `useradd` command, it is option `useradd ... -c 'description of this user.' ...`
 - *Home Directory* gives the path equivalent to `echo $HOME` for the user.
 - *Shell of User* gives the name of the user\'s shell environment, as well as the path to the executable of that shell.
   - For CentOS 7, available shells are\: